pganssle-talks/pytexas-2020-upstream-bugs/0000/05/04/vendoring.md

 - Hard to maintain.
 - Has a tendency to be leaky in one way or another (import system wasn't really built with this in mind).
 - Doesn't work well for any dependency that is part of the public API.

+Notes:

+So obviously we're already seeing some downsides here.
+It's hard to implement and it can be hard to maintain, not least of which because it complicates your build and packaging.
+It also has a tendency to be leaky in one way or another, since the import system wasn't really designed to support multiple versions of a package in the same runtime.

+And, as you can imagine from the problems of cross-version comparisons, this doesn't work well for any dependency that is exposed in your public API.
+You can't be returning references to your own vendored version of a package if other people are going to be making use of it.

+S: 45s
+T: 23:30

 --